207ashu/Sandwich-Club/README.md

 ## Project Overview
-In this project, We will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+In this project, We will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.This Project is built for Udacity Nanodegree Program.

 ## Why this Project